ollipal/botafar/docs/source/quickstart.md

 4. From the browser, add a live video feed by opening the video feed link in a separate tab or another device such as phone.

-5. Press the **Control** -button.
+5. Press the **Try controls** -button.
 Now when you press and release `A` key from a keyboard or a touch screen, texts "Hello" and "World" get printed on the bottom of the live video feed.

 Keep reading if you want to learn how to: